At this time of year there are about 20 hours of light and our days are long and relaxed.

 Q: What type of experience and fitness is required?

 A: Guests will need to have some SUP experience in order to enjoy the week of paddling and to allow the group to travel at practical pace.
 Ability to swim 100 meters in open water and a suitable level of fitness/Health.
-A free SUP course or assessment will be available upon request in Norway (Larkollen) or England (Falmouth) once a deposit for the expedition has been paid.
-Age restriction 16+ ( Flexible, pending fitness/skill level)
+Age restriction 18+ (16 if with guardian, good SUP skills, stamina and mature outlook)

 Q: What equipment will I need to bring?

 A: Due to it’s nature, SUP exploring requires efficient, compact & lightweight gear.
 Removing usual everyday distractions is a great way of really immersing yourself into this adventure and your surroundings.
 A gear list will be sent to you upon booking or upon request.

 Q: Do I need a wetsuit?